Lamine Bey: Early reign (1943–1948)

 General De Gaulle welcomed by Lamine Bey and Resident General Mast.

 Lamine Bey kept a low profile in the face of demands from loyalists for the return of Moncef Bey.
 His rare appearances showed that his subjects were indifferent to him, or indeed hostile.
 To rebuild his standing, he supported the teachers of the University of Ez-Zitouna who were striking in December 1943 and chose Neo Destourians as ministers.
 Nevertheless, the general opinion was that he wanted to abdicate and restore the throne to Moncef Bey.
 When these rumours were denied, his popularity fell again.

 On 7 May 1944 Charles de Gaulle visited Tunis on the first anniversary of its liberation from the Axis.
 Tunisians hoped that he would reverse the injustice of his old rival Giraud and restore Moncef Bey, but the Moncefists were disappointed in this hope.
 Instead De Gaulle presented Lamine Bey a Cross of Lorraine in gold, having learned that during the Axis occupation he used to listen secretly to De Gaulle's broadcasts from London.
 The Bey wore this on his uniform next to his decorations for a long time afterwards.

 Hostility towards the Bey showed no signs of decreasing.
 He was boycotted by the other Husainid princes when he went to the mosque for Eid al-Fitr.
 To raise his prestige, he was invited to Paris where he attended the military parades on 14 July 1945, standing next to De Gaulle.
 He then went on to visit Germany.
 For Tunisians however, he remained 'The Bey of the French'.
 In August 1946 when the capital was at a standstill during a general strike to protest the arrest of several nationalists, he feigned ill-health to cancel the ceremony of kissing hands which he was due to hold for Eid al-Fitr, but when he passed through the streets of Tunis in February 1947 on the Mawlid festival, he could readily see his subjects' indifference.
 The anniversary of his accession was regarded by shopkeepers as a good occasion to close their premises and put up portraits of his predecessor.
 People even spat on his car.
 His health deteriorated in the face of this hatred and in 1947 an x-ray revealed a lesion in his left lung.
-Dr. Mohamed Ben Salem (1915–2001), husband of his daughter Princess Zakia, became his doctor and later his political advisor as well.
+Dr. Muhammad Ben Salem (1915–2001), husband of his daughter Princess Zakia, became his doctor and later his political advisor as well.